 North Transfer Station Features

-The North Transfer Station was rebuilt as a modern and efficient state-of-the-art facility that will meet the growing future needs of Seattle.
+The North Transfer Station was rebuilt as a modern and efficient state-of-the-art facility to meet the growing future needs of Seattle.
 Seattle Public Utilities (SPU) worked with the community through a collaborative design process to create a facility with community amenities and sustainable features.

 The Recycling and Reuse Building is on the right as you enter the Transfer Station.
 Drive past the pay booths and turn right into the building.
 The operating hours are the same as the North Transfer Station.